amandeepmittal/amanhimself.dev/cb-archived/build-chatbot-dialogflow-nodejs-webhooks.md

 ## Enable the Webhook

-To test out that everything is working, let us use the default response provided by the Dialogflow intent.
+To test that everything is working, let us use the default response provided by the Dialogflow intent.
 As shown below, on the right-hand side of the screen, you can test out by entering a user expression.
 The movie chatbot will return the default response.

 <img src='https://crowdbotics.ghost.io/content/images/2019/07/ss15.png' />